The Google Plugin for Eclipse (GPE) is no longer available. This document describes how to migrate a project that uses GPE to Cloud Tools for Eclipse.

 Cloud Tools for Eclipse supports development for the App Engine environment.
 To migrate your existing GPE project to Cloud Tools for Eclipse:

-Ensure you're running Eclipse IDE for Java EE Developers, version 4.6 or later.
+Ensure you're running Eclipse IDE for Java EE Developers, version 4.8 to 4.21.

 Install Cloud Tools for Eclipse.
-This process will uninstall GPE.
+This process uninstalls GPE.